kelloggm/run-dljc/README.md

 custom checker.

 3. Use `summary.sh` to summarize the logs in the output results directory.
+Use its output to guide your analysis of the results of running ./wpi-many.sh: you should manually examine the results of any project that appears in the "unaccounted for" list it produces.

+4. (Optional) Fork repositories and add annotations or make changes to them.
+Then, supply the -u "$yourGithubId" option to wpi-many.sh when you re-run the experiments. wpi-many.sh will use your forked version rather than the original.
+You must modify the input file for wpi-many.sh to indicate the location of the original file, as well.

 See the documentation of the individual scripts for more information.